tcoppex/vk-playground/README.md

 #### Android build

-The Android build used the following dependencies :
+The Android build use the following dependencies :

  * Android SDK 36
  * Android NDK 29.0.14033849